officeanddragons/awesome-lawtech/README.md

 ## Key

-:star: - Free and open source software.
+:star: - Free and open source.

 :heart: - Available free of charge to access to justice oriented organizations.